simonesestito/dark-arch-sddm/README.md

 (Settings > Workspace > Startup and shutdown > Login Screen (SDDM) > click on Simple Dark Theme, apply, authenticate and reboot)

-# You can change the files

-Logo:

-    resources/logo.png

-Background image:

-    background.png
+# FAQ

+*Q: I don't like it because I'm not on Arch*

+A: you can customize the logo replacing the file in <code>resources/logo.png</code> with your favorite one

 # Screenshot